 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
+This option is only available when stacking is enabled.
 From Port - To Port Select the range of ports that will be used for this configuration here.
 Queue ID Enter the queue ID value here.
 This value must be between 0 and 7.
 WRR Weight Enter the WRR weight value here.
 This value must be between 0 and 127.
 To satisfy the behavior requirements of Expedited Forwarding (EF), the highest queue is always selected by the Per-hop Behavior (PHB) EF and the schedule mode of this queue should be strict priority scheduling.
 So the weight of the last queue should be zero while the Differentiate Service is supported.
 WDRR Quantum Enter the WDRR quantum value here.
 This value must be between 0 and 127.